Vitamin C is one of the most researched and popular ingredients in the skincare industry.

 4. L - ascorbic acid

 It is the most unstable and researched form of vitamin C effective in penetrating the skin.
 L-ascorbic acid is water-soluble, and exposure to air and light may render vitamin C inactive.
 When shopping for this form of vitamin C, ensure that the holding bottles are dark, opaque and airtight to keep the content stable.

 L-ascorbic acid is the best vitamin C for all skin types with a bit of adjustment to its concentration levels.
-A concentration of 10% is enough for uneven tones, while stubborn pigmentation requires a higher concentration of 15% to 20%.
 It is most beneficial for people with normal and oily skin but may have adverse reactions to sensitive skin types.

 Getting the best skincare results is more than applying vitamin C products.
 Proper packaging and storage are essential for flawless skin.
 So, which is the best way to use the hero ingredient for smoother and brighter skin all year round?